arjun5180/Hospital-Emergency-Room-Dashboard/README.md

-🏥 Hospital Emergency Room Dashboard
+#🏥 Hospital Emergency Room Dashboard
-📌 About the Project

 This project focuses on analyzing hospital emergency room data and creating an interactive dashboard in Excel to provide actionable insights.
 The dashboard highlights patient wait times, admission status, demographics, satisfaction scores, and department-wise referrals.

 The goal of this project was to simulate a real-world hospital reporting scenario, enabling healthcare staff and decision-makers to monitor performance, identify bottlenecks, and improve patient care.

-🛠️ Tools & Technologies
+#🛠️ Tools & Technologies

 Microsoft Excel